History - Chapter 3 - Underground

 Danny Shaw left after a few weeks for logistical reasons and was replaced by Wellington Jazz Drummer Maurice Phillips.

-I put the band on ice for a year and formed the working duo "JD Mohawk" with Wellington Drummer Maurice Newport.
-Then I made a series of decisions that included disbanding the Skyhawks, leaving my Wellington base at Pacific Sound Studios and heading back to Northland, to embark apon what would become the most intriguing underground journey of them all..
+I put the band on ice for a year and formed the working duo "JD Mohawk" with Warratah's drummer Maurice Newport.
+JD Mohawk was a successful combo that worked steadily around Wellington and beyond until Maurice had to move on because of other obligations.
+I then made a series of decisions that included disbanding the Skyhawks, leaving my Wellington base at Pacific Sound Studios and heading back to Northland, to embark apon what would become the most intriguing underground journey of them all..

 To return to top of page click here